benhickson/linux-disk-space-to-json/README.md

 One-file PHP script that can provide your application with a JSON of your disk utilization.

-Just drop this somewhere on your server with PHP and make requests to it.
+Just drop this somewhere on a server with PHP and make requests to it.

 Adding `?format=json` to the request URL provides JSON. `?format=human` prints a human-readable view.
 If you don't provide a format, it will ask you for one.